 Components of a Beekeeping Starter Kit

-Regardless of make, there are a few basics you shouldn’t do without.
-Most beekeeping starter kits will have them covered, but you should double check.
+Regardless of the make, there are a few basics you shouldn’t do without.
+Most beekeeping starter kits will have them covered, but you should double-check.
 It’s not the end of the world if a starter kit is missing one or two of these; it just means you’ll have to find them elsewhere.

 If you’re willing to shop around, and perhaps spend a little bit more to compensate for what’s missing then you won’t have a problem.
 Still, it’s better to buy a complete starter kit, especially if you’re a total newbie.